DeSantis parts with Trump in response to Surfside tragedy

 Charles Burkett, the nonpartisan mayor of Surfside, called the level of cooperation “astounding, even surprising.”

-Of course, DeSantis isn’t ushering in a new era of bipartisanship or a Republican return to reality-based rhetoric.
+DeSantis isn’t ushering in a new era of bipartisanship or leading the election deniers in his party back to reality.
 The governor has dodged direct questions on whether Biden’s victory in last year’s election was fair.
 A day after the collapse, DeSantis promoted an unusual plan to deploy officers from Florida to the southern border, a move Democrats dismiss as political theater.

 Still, DeSantis’ actions present a sharp contrast with Trump.
 The former president often threatened to withhold aid to Democratic officials who criticized him, including Govs.
 Gavin Newsom of California and Andrew Cuomo of New York.
 At other times, he appeared insensitive or clumsy in his response to people’s suffering.
 During a visit to hurricane damaged Puerto Rico, for instance, Trump tossed rolls of paper towels into a crowd of residents.